pdrlps/arii/data/docs/i2x_reference_index.md

 # Push

-**i2x** in addition to polling, [integrations][] can be configured to receive data directly from external services. *Pushing* data into **i2x** will start processing the [agents][] specified in the push request.
+**ARiiP** in addition to polling, [integrations][] can be configured to receive data directly from external services. *Pushing* data into **ARiiP** will start processing the [agents][] specified in the push request.
 [Agents][] can be configured to not run in any specific schedule, meaning that they will only run when they receive data via push.
 However, note that you can push data into any [agent][], even if they have specific monitoring schedules.

 # Seeds